arc42/arc42-template-build/todo/1-refined-arc42_build_process_requirements.md

 - Run **locally (via Docker)** and in **cloud-based environments** (e.g., GitHub Codespaces, CI).
 - Be easily **extensible** (new formats, new templates such as req42).

-This specification is intended to be usable as **input for code generation tools (LLMs)** that help implement the build system.

 ---

 ## Context: arc42 Template

-arc42 is a lightweight software architecture documentation template, available in multiple natural languages (EN, DE, FR, CZ, ES, IT, NL, PT, RU, UKR, ZH).
+arc42 is a lightweight software architecture documentation template, available in multiple natural languages (currently EN, DE, FR, CZ, ES, IT, NL, PT, RU, UKR, ZH).

 - The **English and German** versions are maintained by core committers.
+-  EN is considered the "source of truth", where all other translations should be based upon.
 - Other languages are maintained by community contributors and reviewed by the community.

 The template is maintained as **AsciiDoc** source files in a GitHub repository:

 - Repository: `https://github.com/arc42/arc42-template`
+- Updated versions are released once every few month (or years), or when new languages or formats appear.
+The versions might differ for the natural languages, and are marked in a language-specific `version.properties` configuration.

 Example structure for a language: